apache/jackrabbit-oak/oak-doc/src/site/markdown/query/grammar-xpath.md

 <br/>  | fn:coalesce ( dynamicOperand1, dynamicOperand2 )
 </h4>

-The selector name is only needed if the query contains multiple selectors.
+The "*" stands for any property.

+"jcr:score()" is the score returned by the index.

 "fn:coalesce": this returns the first operand if it is not null, and the second operand otherwise.